promptfoo/promptfoo/site/docs/providers/watsonx.md

 tests:
   - vars:
-      question: "What is the capital of France?"
+      question: 'What is the capital of France?'
     assert:
       - type: contains
-        value: "Paris"
+        value: 'Paris'
 ```

 ### Example: Tweet Generation